 Unless you’re experienced or have a good mentor, then you won’t know.
 However, there is a way to learn this quickly: focus on volume and price action.
 You see, since most stocks don’t trade much in the pre-market, any stock that is trading any decent amount of volume is because it has a catalyst.
 Make it your job to know the story behind what’s moving the stock.

-That said, the stock was trading down 20% after it announced that news, on heavy volume.
-You can always, look at the largest movers, gainers, and losers to put together a list of in-play stocks.
+The stock was trading down 20% after it announced that news, on heavy volume.
+That pre-trade was the catalyst for the day’s trading.
+You can always look at the largest movers, gainers, and losers to put together a list of in-play stocks.
 But make sure to find out the catalyst before trading.
-Often, stocks will overshoot in the pre-market, this gives the informed trader an edge over those simply trading price action.
+Often, stocks will overshoot in the pre-market, which gives the informed trader an edge over those simply trading price action.

 Your ego can interfere sometimes.
 Instead of taking a small loss and admitting you’re wrong, you wait for the stock to turn around, but it doesn’t, it gets worse, and the loss becomes significant.